 Night Sky Viewing in Badlands

-Located in the Ben Reifel Visitor Center, Paleontologists preserve fossil from the area.
-During the summer season, observe their work.
+Located in the Ben Reifel Visitor Center, Paleontologists preserve fossils from the area.
+You can observe their work as they clean and categorize fossils.
+They are even available for questions.

 Badlands National Park offers several other Junior Ranger programs.
-The night sky program gets kids exploring the night sky.
-For the dinosaur-loving kids, check out the Junior Paleontologist badge.
-The Historic Preservation Junior Ranger badge is offered as well.
+The Night Sky program gets kids exploring the night sky.
+For dinosaur-loving kids, check out the Junior Paleontologist badge.
+The Historic Preservation Junior Ranger badge is also offered.

 Guide to Junior Ranger Badges